buntagonalprism/quickshop_3_firebase/README.md

 When a link to the Quickshop domain name is opened on a user's device, and the Quickshop app is already installed with its manifest entry declaring thatit can handle the link, then the Android OS automatically loads this `assetlinks.json` file to verify if the app should be allowed to automatically handle the link instead of opening it in the browser.
 I

+### NextJS Routing
+The App Router model in NextJS seems to be the preferred router going forward over the older Pages Router, due to its stronger support for server-side rendering with server components.
+However, it seems that the app router does not support dynamic paths when bundling the application for static export: https://github.com/vercel/next.js/discussions/55393

+This means that App Router cannot support a path like `<host>/invites/<invite-id>` where the invite ID is not known at build time.
+Obviously all the invites do not exist at build time, which makes this a major flaw in the app router when it comes to static export.
+Consequently, the utility app uses both the app router, with files under `/app`, and the page router, with files under `/pages`.

+This impacts CSS styling with tailwind, since routes under both `/app` and `/pages` need to have CSS Tailwind styles applied:
+- App Router: Styles defined in `/app/globals.css` and applied in `/app/layout.tsx`.
+[Documentation](https://nextjs.org/docs/app/building-your-application/styling/tailwind-css)
+- Pages Router: Styles defined in `/styles/globals.css` and applied in `/pages/_app.tsx`.
+[Documentation](https://nextjs.org/docs/pages/building-your-application/styling/tailwind-css)

 ## Firestore Configuration
 Configuration for the Firestore NoSQL databases used by Quickshop are stored in the following files:
 1. `firestore.rules` Declares security rules which control user access to firestore documents.
 [Firestore security rules documentation](https://firebase.google.com/docs/firestore/security/get-started)